 As long as the set of goals fulfills these criteria, the set of goals is called a hat-trick.
-Anything else about the goals or the way they were scored doesn’t matter.
+Anything else about the goals or how they were scored doesn’t matter.

 For instance, the goals don’t have to be scored consecutively.
 A set of goals is still a hat-trick whether a player has scored each goal one after another in a game or whether there were 1, 2, or even 3 goals between each goal scored by the individual player.

 How quickly the goals are scored is also irrelevant to whether a set of goals is called a hat-trick or not.
 A player can score all three goals in one 15-minute period or spread over the entire length of the game.

 It also doesn’t matter how a player scores the goals.
-A player can score all three goals with their head or each goal may be scored using a different body part to the one used when scoring the previous goal.
+A player can score all three goals with their head, or each goal may be scored using a different body part than the one used when scoring the previous goal.

 What matters is that 3 goals are scored by the same player in one game.
 This is all that is needed to count as a hat-trick.

 The only time it does matter how the 3 goals are scored is if a player is attempting to score what is known as a “Perfect Hat-trick.”

 In soccer, a perfect hat-trick is a term used to describe the action of one player scoring three specific types of goals in a single soccer game: One goal must be scored with the player’s right foot, one with the player’s left foot, and one goal with the player’s head. [source]

-A perfect hat-trick is considered to be a level above a normal hat-trick as the player has showcased a variety of different skills by scoring each goal in a different way.
+A perfect hat-trick is considered to be a level above a normal hat-trick as the player has showcased a variety of different skills by scoring each goal differently.